SALE of the Black Dog - UPDATE

 Parish Council Meetings

-The agenda for the meeting to be held on the 2nd December and the minutes of the meeting held on the 4th November can be found by following the Parish Council link in the left hand column of this page.
+The Adenda for the meeting to be held on the 3rd March 2014 and the draft minutes of the meeting held on the 3rd February can be found by following the Parish Council link in the left hand column of this page.